Bruce Straley

 Bruce Straley is an American game director, artist, designer, and studio director.
-He previously worked for the video game developer Naughty Dog, known for his work in the video games The Last of Us and Uncharted 4: A Thief's End.
+He previously worked for the video game developer Naughty Dog, known for his work on the video games The Last of Us and Uncharted 4: A Thief's End.
 Straley's first video game work was as an artist at Western Technologies Inc, where he worked on the Menacer six-game cartridge (1992) and X-Men (1993).
-Following this, he formed a company, Pacific Softscape, where he worked as a designer on Generations Lost (1994).
-After the company disbanded, Straley was eventually hired at Crystal Dynamics, where he worked as a designer on Gex: Enter the Gecko (1998) and was initially game director for Gex 3: Deep Cover Gecko (1999); he left the company partway through development of the latter.
+He formed a company, Pacific Softscape, working as a designer on Generations Lost (1994).
+After the company disbanded, Straley was hired at Crystal Dynamics, working as a designer on Gex: Enter the Gecko (1998) and as game director for Gex 3: Deep Cover Gecko (1999); he left the company during development of the latter.

-Straley was employed at Naughty Dog in 1999.
-He worked as an artist on Crash Team Racing (1999) and the Jak and Daxter series (2001–2004).
-Following this, he became co-art director on Uncharted: Drake's Fortune (2007), and was promoted to game director of Uncharted 2: Among Thieves (2009).
+Straley was hired at Naughty Dog in 1999, working as an artist on Crash Team Racing (1999) and the Jak and Daxter series (2001–2004).
+He became co-art director on Uncharted: Drake's Fortune (2007), and was promoted to game director of Uncharted 2: Among Thieves (2009).
 He was later chosen to lead development on The Last of Us (2013) as game director, a role he continued during the development of Uncharted 4: A Thief's End (2016).
 Straley has received praise for his work.
 In particular, his work on The Last of Us was highly praised, and the game received several awards and nominations.
-He departed Naughty Dog in September 2017, and announced his new studio, Wildflower Interactive, in July 2022.
+He departed Naughty Dog in September 2017, and started his own studio, Wildflower Interactive, in March 2021.